dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The model is a work in progress.
 More updates and modifications will be added.

 # Data
 Main data sets are from the CSSE (John Hopkins University).
-They are csv files of Confirmed, Deaths and Recovered cases around the world.
-For this particular model, I will be only looking at U.S cases.
-These data sets are updated daily at 12 A.M ET.
+A set of data will contain global confirmed cases and deaths.
+The other will be consisted of confirmed and deaths cases in the U.S. These data sets are updated daily at 12 A.M ET.

 Refer to the list of country names & states for the menu.